QMIND-Team/LanguageWarmUp/README.md

 # LanguageWarmUp
 Warm up repo for the Language team.
 Olivia was here
+Troy was also here!